CircleCI-Public/macos-orb/README.md

 **To publish a new production version:**
 * Create and push a branch with your new features.
-* When ready to publish a new production version, create a Pull Request from fore _feature branch_ to `master`.
+* When ready to publish a new production version, create a Pull Request from fore _feature branch_ to `main`.
     * The Commit Subject should include `[semver:patch|minor|release|skip]` to indicate the type of semver increment release.
 * On merge, the release will be published to the orb registry automatically.